Product-led growth: definition, examples & framework for high acquisition & retention

 In this article, we’ll take you through the fundamental theories, examples, and frameworks that surround product-led growth so that you can walk away with a toolkit of resources to implement in your company.

-• Product-led growth means that your business grows without investing tens of thousands of dollars on paid advertising or have your sales team constantly calling leads.
+• Product-led growth means that your business grows without having to invest tens of thousands of dollars on paid advertising or have your sales team constantly calling leads.
 Your product becomes the key driver of acquisition, monetization, and retention.

-• How can you spot a product-led company in the wild?
-These companies usually have a freemium model, a laser focus on UX, and a strong community of product fans.
-Their products slide right into your tech stack and become essential quickly.
+• Usually, these companies have a freemium model, a laser focus on UX, and a strong community of product fans.
+Their products slide right into your tech stack and become essential real quick.

 • Key frameworks used for PLG include Growth Loops, the Hook Model, the BJ Fogg Behavior Model, and the RICE prioritization framework.
 Check out the real-life examples and learn how to apply each.